Take a look at the water in your bottle or glass. You'll likely assume that if it's clear, it's probably safe to drink.

 From Treatment Plant to Home

 However, during water's journey from municipal treatment plants to our homes, aging infrastructure can reintroduce contaminants back into our treated water.
-Aging wastewater systems can leak untreated sewage into our surface waters, and old pipes can leech lead and other heavy metals into water on the way to our homes.
-And this is where residential waters filter play an important role.
+Aging wastewater systems can leak untreated sewage into our surface waters, and old pipes can leech lead and other heavy metals into the water on the way to our homes.
+And this is where the residential waters filter plays an important role.